 Desky is a fantastic Aussie company that sells top-quality standing desks.
 They offer a wide range of wood colours and desktop sizes similar to UpDown.

-However, Desky’s range of accessories is slightly better than UpDown’s, and it offers the all-important integrated power tray (with up to 8 sockets!)
+However, Desky’s range of accessories is slightly better than UpDown’s.

-With 4 locations in Queensland, 4 in NSW and 1 in Victoria, there’s a decent chance that there’s a Desky retailer not far from you.
+With 4 locations in Queensland, 4 in NSW and 1 in Victoria, there’s a decent chance that there’s a Desky retailer near you.

 UpDown Desk vs Artiss.